qiita-spots/qiita/qiita_pet/support_files/doc/source/analyzingsamples/processingworkflowpagecommands.rst

      * Overabundance on a feature by feature basis
      * **Citation**: *Lance, Godfrey L.N. and Williams, W.T.
 (1967).
 "A general theory of classificatory sorting strategies II.
 Clustering systems."
 The computer journal 10 (3):271-277.*
     * **Chebyshev distance**: Calculates Chebyshev distance
-     * Maximum distance between two groups
+     * Maximum distance between two samples
      * **Citation**: *Cyrus.
 D. Cantrell (2000).
 “Modern Mathematical Methods for Physicists and Engineers”.
 Cambridge University Press.*
     * **City-block distance**:  Calculates City-block distance
-     * Similar to the Euclidean distance but the effect of a large difference in a single dimension is dampened
+     * Similar to the Euclidean distance but the effect of a large difference in a single dimension is reduced
      * **Citation**: *Paul, E.B.
 (2006).
 “Manhattan distance".
 Dictionary of Algorithms and Data Structures*
     * **Correlation coefficient**: Measures Correlation coefficient
-     * Measure of strength and direction of linear relationship between variables
+     * Measure of strength and direction of linear relationship between samples
      * **Citation**: *Galton, F. (1877).
 "Typical laws of heredity".
 Nature.
 15 (388): 492–495.*
     * **Cosine Similarity**: Measures Cosine similarity
-     * Ratio of the amount of common species in a group to the mean of the two groups
+     * Ratio of the amount of common species in a sample to the mean of the two samples
      * **Citation**: *Ochiai, A. (1957).
 “Zoogeographical Studies on the Soleoid Fishes Found in Japan and its Neighhouring Regions-II”.
 Nippon Suisan Gakkaishi.
 22(9): 526-530.*
     * **Dice measures**: Calculates Dice measure
      * Statistic used for comparing the similarity of two samples